Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Analysis of real data

-We first test the null hypothesis that the distribution of crimes locations over the whole year 2014 is uniform.
-To this end, we consider the Euclidean barycenter of the dataset $(\hat{\mu}_{k})_{1 \leq k \leq n}$ defined as
+We first test the null hypothesis that the color distribution of the images in Autumn is the same as the color distribution of the images in Winter.
+To this end, we consider the mean histogram of the dataset for each season, that we denote